PWhiddy/more-writing/_posts/2022-04-20-Language-Models-Will-Become-Vision-Models.md

 cut out the cat from the background

-Challenges:
+FAQ:

-    Extra compute to convert text only tasks into images
+    Q: Won't converting text-only tasks into images be wasteful of computation?

-    > Rendering text to an image plus the front of a vision model require only on the order of millions of flops.
+    A: Rendering text to an image plus the front of a vision model require only on the order of millions of flops.
 The forward pass of LLMs already require hundreds of billions of flops.

-    Performance will suffer because the model will simultaneously need to learn how to recognize and generate characters in addition to understanding their meaning.
+    Q: Will performance suffer because the model will simultaneously need to learn how to recognize and generate characters in addition to understanding their meaning?

-    > This will likely be true at first, but is less important than making models capabilities broader.
-LLMs zero-shot performance is not nearly as good as when they're fine-tuned for a specific task, but the zero-shot capabilities are much more useful because they're so flexible and easy to use.
+    A: This will likely be true at first, but is less important than making capabilities broader.
+LLMs zero-shot performance is not as good as when they're fine-tuned for a specific task, but the zero-shot capabilities are much more useful because they're flexible and immediately ready to use.
 Additional data, parameters, and compute are probably ready to absorb this additional complexity anyway.

-    For many language tasks it be more difficult to measure correctness when the output is an image.
-For example, if the model generated a perfect answer, but the text isn't formatted exactly as ground truth knows it (for example it's shifted, or is the wrong color), standard pixel-wise loss won't be a great guide.
+    Q: For many language tasks it's more difficult to measure correctness when the output is an image.
+For example, if the model generated a perfect answer, but the text isn't formatted exactly as ground truth knows it (for example it's shifted, or is the wrong color), standard pixel-wise loss won't be a great guide. ??

-    > This is probably the biggest challenge.
+    A: This is probably the biggest challenge.
 Perhaps only masking small pieces of the image will help.
 Or maybe a second grader/discriminator/critic model which is able to judge the content of the output rather that is formatting could be trained jointly.

+One of von Neumann’s students at Princeton recalled that graduate students were being used to hand assemble programs into binary for their early machine.
+This student took time out to build an assembler, but when von Neumann found out about it he was very angry, saying that it was a waste of a valuable scientific computing instrument to use it to do clerical work.

 John A.N.
 Lee, Dept of Computer Science, Virginia Polytechnical Institute

-One of von Neumann’s students at Princeton recalled that graduate students were being used to hand assemble programs into binary for their early machine.
-This student took time out to build an assembler, but when von Neumann found out about it he was very angry, saying that it was a waste of a valuable scientific computing instrument to use it to do clerical work.